2021 Solomon Islands unrest: Domestic

-Prime minister Manasseh Sogavare warned the rioters would "face consequences", and resisted calls to resign, saying that if he would be removed, "it will be on the floor of Parliament".
+Sogavare warned the rioters would "face consequences", and resisted calls to resign, saying that if he would be removed, "it will be on the floor of Parliament".
 He also accused the protesters of being "politically motivated" and, during an interview with the Australian Broadcasting Corporation, blamed "foreign powers" for the unrest.

-Opposition leader Matthew Wale and Malaita premier Daniel Suidani both called for Sogavare to step down, blaming him for the violence.
-However, both Wale and Suidani also condemned the violence on the part of the protesters.
+Wale and Suidani called for Sogavare to step down.
 The premier of Guadalcanal Province Anthony Veke also strongly denounced the riots.

 International

-The government of the People's Republic of China (PRC) expressed "concern about the attacks" and support for the Solomon Islands Government's attempts to "restore order and stability quickly".
+The government of the People's Republic of China expressed "concern about the attacks" and support for the Solomon Islands government's attempts to "restore order and stability quickly".

-Sogavare alleged that countries that did not want the Solomon Islands to establish ties with the People's Republic of China had fed the people of Malaita "false and deliberate lies" about Solomon Islands' shift in diplomatic relations from the ROC to the PRC.
-The spokesperson for the ROC foreign ministry, Joanne Ou, stated, "We have nothing to do with the unrest."
+Sogavare alleged that countries that did not want the Solomon Islands to establish ties with the People's Republic of China had fed the people of Malaita "false and deliberate lies" about Solomon Islands' shift in diplomatic relations from Taiwan to the People's Republic of China.
+The Taiwan Ministry of Foreign Affairs stated, "We have nothing to do with the unrest."

 Australian prime minister Scott Morrison questioned whether Chinese citizens and businesses were targeted describing the unrest as a "mixed story".
 Australian foreign minister Marise Payne also stated that there was no indication that foreign countries had stirred up the unrest.